Azure/azure-sdk-for-python/azure-graphrbac/README.rst

 Microsoft Azure SDK for Python
 ==============================

-This is the Microsoft Azure MyService Management Client Library.
+This is the Microsoft Azure Graph RBAC Client Library.

 This package has been tested with Python 2.7, 3.4, 3.5, 3.6 and 3.7.